aschmiedeke/gbtdocs/docs/how-tos/general_guides/autooof.rst

       gravity-zernike model).

-Here is an example of an acceptable OOF solution:
+Here is an example of an acceptab-itemle OOF solution:

 .. _fig-good-oof-solution:
 .. figure:: images/autoOOF/OOFgoodExample.jpg